AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/2 Accessing Devices/accessing-camera-on-rb5.md

 colcon build --packages-select rb5_ros2_vision
 ```

-Then you can run the package with.
+Then you can run the package.
 ```
 # Source the ROS2 workspace
 source install/setup.bash